Fantailed/anki-card-templates/README.md

+# Anki Card Templates

+This is my collection of custom Anki card templates.

-# Anki Random Substitution Card Types
+## Random Substitution Card Templates

-These cards types are handy for adding a bit of variation into your sentence structure studies.
+These cards templates are handy for adding a bit of variation into your sentence structure studies.
 Instead of learning the same fixed example sentence every time, these card types challenge you to understand and translate a general structure and even cycle through some vocabulary as well.

-## Random Substitutions (optional reversed)
+### Random Substitutions (optional reversed)

 This card type allows you to create a card with placeholders that are substituted with a random values from given lists for each substitution slot.